QiuBingCheng/digital-image-processing/CH1 Introduction.md

 The topics discussed are as follows

 * Define the scope of the field that we call image processing.
-* Give a historical perspective of the origins of this field.
 * Present an overview of the state of the art in image processing by examining some of the principal areas in which it is applied
 * Discuss briefly the principal approaches used in digital image processing.
 * Give an overview of the components contained in a typical, general-purpose image processing system.